The Moonlight Library is open to submissions.

 We am happy to participate in blog tours and love to host authors for guest posts and interviews.

-If you are an author interested in doing an interview or guest post on Young Adult at Heart, we would be happy to host you.
+If you are an author interested in doing an interview or guest post on The Moonlight Library, we would be happy to host you.
 However we do ask that you send the book and give us time to read the book before the questions are submitted.
 Also, please let us know if you are interested in an interview/guest post when you contact us.

 We are happy to host a giveaway and we would prefer to discuss the details of the giveaway with you (such as format, postage etc)